PaddyCube/ArdumowerROS/README.md

 # ArdumowerROS
-ROS based implementation of Ardumower DIY lawn mower
+ROS based implementation of Ardumower DIY lawn mower This package can be used with ROS 1 (Noetic)

+Hint: I stopped development for ROS 1 and continue using ROS 2

 # Idea
 After many years of running my Ardumower with Arduino (Ardumower Azurit) firmware, I wanted to try and learn something new.